-In its early stages, polycythemia vera usually doesn't cause any signs or symptoms.
-However, as the disease progresses, you may experience:
+For many people, polycythemia vera may not cause any signs or symptoms.
+However, some people may experience:

 - Itchiness, especially following a warm bath or shower